undeadgrishnackh/20230407_berlinclock2/docs/NOTES.md

 - We should be agnostic of structure of the clock (bulbs, rows).
 Is it important to highlight the bulb or row?

-## Pomodoro 4
+## Pomodoro 4 🍅

+Goal: creating the hour module with integration of the bottom and top row of the hour

 - ✅  Test with 20:00:00 lights
 - ✅  Test with 06:00:01 lights

-## Pomodoro 5
+## Pomodoro 5 🍅

-Goal: close the end to end test
+Goal: minutes rows closing the end2end test
- - V bottom row minutes 00:01:01
+- ✅  Test minutes bottom row with 00:01:01

-## Pomodoro 6
+- ✅  Test minutes bottom row with 00:04:01
+- ✅  Test minutes bottom row with 00:05:01
+- ✅  Test minutes top row with 00:05:01
+- ✅  Test minutes top row with 00:10:01
+- ✅  Test minutes top row with 00:15:01
+- ✅  Test minutes top row with 00:30:01
+- 🚧  Test minutes top row with 00:59:01